gammapy/gammapy/docs/development/dev_howto.rst

     p = Person()
     p.info()
-    "Hi, my name is Anna and I'm 8 years old.\nI live in Heidelberg" print(p.info())
+    "Hi, my name is Anna, and I'm 8 years old.\nI live in Heidelberg" print(p.info())
-    Hi, my name is Anna and I'm 8 years old.
+    Hi, my name is Anna, and I'm 8 years old.
     I live in Heidelberg

 To make ``info`` print by default, and be re-usable from ``__str__`` and make it